lamestation/kyber/README.md

 * Full UTF-8 and internationization support throughout
 * Intelligent image scaling built into the environment
 * Uses the Saxon parser for full XSLT 2.0 support
+* Use make for strict error checking on build

 Like the mountain pass that connected much of the ancient world, Kyber is the link between your project and your wiki, keeping them connected and